Love Letter (TV series): Act 1 - Growing up

 As a young orphan, Lee Woo-jin (Andrew) received horrible treatment while growing up under his aunt.
-When his uncle comes back from Italy, his uncle a priest decides to raise him.
-Eun-ha, another orphan is brought to the cathedral as well.
-Although initially antagonistic to Woo-jin, the two becomes inseparable friends.
-At the end of high school, Eun-ha is about to confess her feelings for Andrew however Andrew tells her of his dreams to become a priest.
+When his uncle (a priest) comes back from Italy, he decides to raise him.
+Eun-ha, another orphan, is brought to the cathedral as well.
+Although initially antagonistic towards Woo-jin, the two become inseparable friends.
+At the end of high school, when Eun-ha is about to confess her feelings for Andrew, Andrew tells her of his dreams to become a priest.

 Act 2 - College

 Andrew and Eun-ha leave the cathedral to attend college.
-Andrew meets Jung Woo-jin and the two become close friends.
-Jung Woo-jin falls in love with Eun-ha but she rebuffs his attentions.
-The love triangles causes hurt and pain for all 3 friends.
-It is brought to a climax where Andrew writes Eun-ha a love letter but Jung Woo-jin destroys the love letter without Eun-ha reading it.
+Andrew meets Jung Woo-jin, and the two become close friends.
+Jung Woo-jin falls in love with Eun-ha, but she rebuffs his attentions.
+The love triangle causes hurt and pain for all 3 friends.
+It is brought to a climax when Andrew writes Eun-ha a love letter, but Jung Woo-jin destroys it without Eun-ha having read it.

 Act 3 - Finale

 Andrew returns from the seminary but has not taken his final vows of priesthood.
-Eun-ha develops a heart condition and before the final operation makes Andrew promise to fulfill his dreams to become a priest.
+Eun-ha develops a heart condition, and before her final operation, makes Andrew promise to fulfill his dreams of becoming a priest.
 After the operation Eun-ha slips into a coma.
-Jung Woo-jin is finally able to escape the love triangle and Andrew takes his vow to become a priest.
-Eun-ha awakens from the coma and Andrew agrees to take care of her.
+Jung Woo-jin is finally able to escape the love triangle, and Andrew takes his vows to become a priest.
+Eun-ha then awakens from her coma, and Andrew agrees to take care of her.